 The Reserve Banks have been engaged in a number of multiyear technology initiatives that will modernize their priced-services processing platforms.
 These investments are expected to enhance efficiency, the overall quality of operations, and the Reserve Banks' ability to offer additional services, consistent with the longstanding principles of fostering efficiency and safety, to depository institutions.
-The Reserve Banks continued to enhance the resiliency and information security posture of the Fedwire Funds, National Settlement Service, and Fedwire Securities Service through the Fedwire Resiliency Program, a multiyear initiative to respond to environmental threats and cyberthreats.
-The Reserve Banks are also developing and planning to implement a new FedACH-processing platform to improve the efficiency and reliability of FedACH operations.
+The Reserve Banks continued to enhance the resiliency and information security posture of the Wholesale Payment Systems through Reserve Bank led cyber initiatives to respond to environmental threats and cyberthreats.
+The Reserve Banks also recently implemented a new FedACH-processing platform to improve the efficiency and reliability of FedACH operations.
 In 2021, the Reserve Banks advanced the safety and security of FedLine Solutions by making progress on key infrastructure upgrades and network modernization, as well as through proactive monitoring of an evolving threat environment and by strengthening endpoint security policies.

-The improvement of the efficiency, effectiveness, and security of information technology (IT) services and operations continued to be a central focus of the Federal Reserve Banks.
-Led by the Federal Reserve's National IT organization, the 2019–2022 IT System IT Strategic Plan was refreshed in 2021 for 2021–23 to set priorities, align IT direction and resources, and ensures IT leaders and team members are working towards a common set of goals.
-The goals of the plan are security, simplicity, and productivity with priorities in ensuring a secure and reliable infrastructure, modernized application delivery, cloud and modern infrastructure, digital work and collaboration, data management and analytics, cybersecurity, and IT workforce skills.
-National IT continues to guide the plan's implementation and track progress toward the goals.
+The improvement of the efficiency, effectiveness, and security of information technology (IT) services and operations continued to be a central focus of the Reserve Banks.
+Under the leadership of the Federal Reserve's National IT organization and CIO, the System IT Strategic Plan was refreshed in 2021 for 2021–23 to set priorities, align IT direction and resources, and ensure that IT leaders and team members are working towards a common set of goals.
+The goals of the plan are security, simplicity, and productivity, with priorities in ensuring a secure and reliable infrastructure, modernized application delivery, cloud and modern infrastructure, digital work and collaboration, data management and analytics, cybersecurity, and IT workforce skills.
+National IT continues to guide the plan and track progress toward the goals.
 Additional efforts were initiated to strengthen incident communication requirements across Reserve Bank payment systems and operating units in response to a significant IT outage that affected the Federal Reserve's payment systems in February.

-For more information on the acquisition costs and net book value of the Reserve Banks and Branches, see table 14 in Appendix G ("Statistical Tables") of this annual report.
+For more information on the acquisition costs and net book value of the Reserve Banks and Branches, see table G.13 in appendix G ("Statistical Tables") of this annual report.

-- measurement and analysis of long-run trends and short-run developments in the use of established payment methods 1
+- measurement and analysis of short-run developments and long-run trends in the use of new and established payment methods 1

-- drivers and potential effects of innovations in the payment system, particularly those related to new and emerging technologies, such as digital currencies
+- drivers and potential effects of innovations in the payment system, particularly those related to new and emerging technologies, such as instant payments and digital assets

 - design, oversight, and regulation of financial market infrastructures